KhunMaungNgwee/Coding-Challenge-Iron/README.md

 # C# Coding Challenge Iron: Old Phone Keypad Implementation

 ## Summary
 This coding challenge involved implementing the logic of an old Nokia-style mobile phone keypad, where each number key corresponds to multiple letters.
 Repeated presses of a key cycle through its associated letters.
 The user must pause (represented by a space in the input) to type consecutive characters from the same key.
+ (my test photo also in the readme file)
 Each button has a number to identify it and pressing a button multiple times will cycle through the letters on it allowing each button to represent more than one letter.

 *For example, pressing 2 once will return ‘A’ but pressing twice in succession will return ‘B’.*